Temi-Tory/IPM_Working/Info_Prop_Framework_Project/PHASE_3_IMPLEMENTATION_PLAN.md

 - [ ] Add topology validation and error handling
 - [ ] Ensure layout algorithms work with analysis-enhanced data
 - [ ] Test: Topology displays correctly for all analysis combinations

+Task 6.5
+- [ ] After reacibility calulated, also show node prior probabilities and reachability values in node dteials on hover orc lcik in visualization shoudl show prior only when rechailityy notc ial shoudl aos ho otehr dteial and giev use roprion tigt edgs an dnode that are nactesor or decendnts or both and clear just a mor efeinly uix gpah

 **Success Criteria:**
 - [ ] Visualization requires structure analysis completion